awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 ## Prerequisites<a name="example-prereqs"></a>

 Before you begin you need the following:
-+ An existing React Web application\.
++ An existing React Web application or the example application\.
 + A development environment configured with the correct libraries\.
 + The SDK for Java or AWS SDK for JavaScript\.

-Information about the required libraries and AWS SDKs is in the Readme file in the kendrasamples\.zip file\.
+Information about the required libraries and AWS SDKs is in the Readme file in the \.zip files\.

 ## Setting up the example<a name="example-install"></a>

-The following is an overview of adding Amazon Kendra search to a React page\.

-**To install the example application**

-1. Download the source files from the repository\. [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip)

-1. Create a new Web page for search, or you can choose an existing page to add the search bar to\.

-1. Add the Search\.tsx component to the page\.

-1. Build the change into your package\.

-A complete procedure for adding Amazon Kendra search to a React application is in the Readme included in the kendrasamples\.zip file\.
+A complete procedure for adding Amazon Kendra search to a React application is in the Readme included in the example zip files\.

 ## Main search page<a name="main-component"></a>